 When reporting FY03/22 results, Medical System Network also released its sixth medium-term plan kicking off in FY03/23.
 While under the fifth medium-term plan the company sought to expand both market share and the scale of operations, under the new plan it aims to transition to a new stage in which the company's networks form a foundation platform that functions as a new pharmacy infrastructure with group pharmacies at the core but also including affiliates.
 Medical System Network plans to utilize this platform to pursue growth in various businesses.
-Shared Research will report on the details following interviews with the company.
+Quantitative targets for the final year of the plan calls for sales of JPY140.0bn (CAGR of 7.0% over the span of the sixth medium-term plan), operating profit of JPY6.5bn (14.0%), 12,000 network members in the Pharmaceuticals Network business, and 550 community pharmacies (directly operated pharmacies).

-Core strategies of the fifth medium-term plan
+Review of the fifth medium-term plan